Advice for pre-registration optometrists applying for listing with Health Boards in Scotland

 1. Apply to Health Board where you intend to provide the majority of your GOS work no later than 2 months before anticipated date of sitting OSCEs.
 The application pack will contain the relevant application forms and information on the application process.
 The application pack shall also contain PVG forms (either to join the PVG scheme for the first time or to undertake an update if you are already a PVG Scheme Member).
 If you are already a PVG Scheme member (those who have undertaken their undergraduate training in Scotland will already be Scheme Members) you will be required to submit your current PVG Scheme Record Certificate along with your application and other supporting documentation.
 You may apply to join more than one Health Board via this process – you are not required to submit individual applications to each Board where you intend to work.
 The main (host) Board shall share the application and supporting documentation with any other Boards you have indicated on the application form.

-3. OSCEs have been sat and hopefully passed.
-When you have received the pass letter from the College of Optometrists, you are ready to apply for your competency certificate – required to practice in Scotland.
+2. OSCEs have been sat and hopefully passed.
+When you have received the pass letter from the College of Optometrists, you are ready to apply for the competency certificate that is required to practice in Scotland.
+Please note that you MUST have completed your pre-registration year in Scotland to automatically qualify for your competency certificate.
 Follow the application process by clicking the link above, or below.
 You will be required to scan and email your pass letter to the NES Optometry team – email@example.com.
 NES will aim to issue your certificate and advise the relevant health board as quickly as possible following receipt of the correct documentation (Application and Pass Letter).

-Competency Certificate application as above (applied for as soon as OSCEs passed and letter receive/sent)
+Competency Certificate application applied for as soon as OSCEs passed and letter receive/sent.